 Improving Surgical Care and Recovery Program

 We participate in the Improving Surgical Care and Recovery (ISCR) Program.
 The Agency for Healthcare Research and Quality (AHRQ) Safety Program for Improving Surgical Care and Recovery (ISCR), is a collaborative program being conducted by the American College of Surgeons (ACS) and Johns Hopkins Medicine Armstrong Institute for Patient Safety and Quality.
-This progroam seeks to meaningfully improve clinical outcomes by supporting hospitals in the implementation of evidence?based enhanced recovery pathways as part of a national perioperative collaborative.
+This program seeks to meaningfully improve clinical outcomes by supporting hospitals in the implementation of evidence-based enhanced recovery pathways as part of a national perioperative collaborative.
 As a participating hospital, we have access to U.S. leaders in perioperative quality, evidence-based clinical pathways ready for local adaptation, tools and materials to help facilitate development and implementation of clinical pathways.
 There are monthly coaching calls and in-person training to collaborate and support hospital work in quality improvement.
 Participating hospitals also collect and submit performance data to create a national benchmarking database to further spur improvement efforts.